Web Publishing

 Useful tools this morning

 I have really liked using textile for my post formatting as it provides easy to read and write code while also publishing very clean HTML.
 I have had problems with it when I mix HTML and Textile code as I do often on my web log.
 Textile's main alternative is similar language called Markdown.
 I have started working with it this morning and so far so good.
+First, I downloaded the markdown plugin for wordpress.

 Non-Screen Media Styling